 In addition, Barrye advises private clients, both Indonesian and otherwise, on all aspects of international tax, corporate, trust and estate planning, including the establishment of tax-efficient structures and multi-generational planning.

-Barrye is the Head of White & Case in Asia.
+Barrye is the Regional Section Head of Asia.

 Examples of Barrye's experience include advising on the following matters as international counsel: